MystenLabs/seal/docs/UsingSeal.md

 });
 ```

-Seal evaluates the transaction as if it was sent by the user, i.e., `TxContext::sender()` is expected to return the account that signed on the session key.
+Seal evaluates the transaction as if the user sent it.
+In Move, `TxContext::sender()` returns the account that signed with the session key.

 !!! tip
     To debug a transaction, call `dryRunTransactionBlock` directly with the transaction block.